-· How to communicate without Bluetooth
+How to communicate without Bluetooth

-In case Bluetooth is not functional, turned off or in case the unit is a non-Smart controller, VictronConnect can communicate via the unit's VE.Direct port.
+In case Bluetooth is not functional, turned off or unavailable, VictronConnect can communicate via the unit's VE.Direct port.
 Or, if the unit is connected to a GX device, VictronConnect can communicate via VRM.
 For more information see paragraph: "The different ways to connect with VictronConnect".